olcf/olcf-user-docs/software/profiling/Vampir.rst

    $ vampirserver start -- -P <projectID> -w <walltime> -q <queue>

-After the Vampirserver is started successfully, you will need the information printed on the :ref:`terminal window. <vampserpw>`
+Once you have successfully authenticated, you will need the information printed on the :ref:`terminal window. <vampserpw>` That includes:
-That includes:

 * Node ID